mikehadlow/AsmSpy/README.md

     C:\> choco install asmspy

-Download [AsmSpy as a .zip here](http://static.mikehadlow.com/AsmSpy.zip).
+Or download [AsmSpy as a .zip here](http://static.mikehadlow.com/AsmSpy.zip).
 The .zip file contains AsmSpy.exe.

 ## How it works